lunarc/lunarc_docs/docs/batch_system.md

 ### Test queue

-To run short tests, it is possible to request extra high priority on Alarik with the help of
+To run short tests, it is possible to request extra high priority on Aurora with the help of

     #SBATCH --qos=test